maliahavlicek/ci_hackathon_july_2020/README.md

 1. **Register** - create an account so that you can be invited to different family groups
 1. **Update User Profile** - after the registration, users can update their name and add a profile image
 1. **Create a Family Group** - create a family, add a family image and invite other family members to the group
-1. **Update Family Group** - update family group image and add new members
+1. **Update Family Group** - update family group image and add new members, allow user to leave a family
 1. **Update Your Status** - let others know how are you feeling today, what are your plans and request help from others
 1. **Post Messages on the Wall** - post what is on your mind or what you want others to know in the family group
 1. **Post Photos on the Wall** - upload images to the wall